ruijiacao/ruijiacao.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Research
 description: You can find below a list of my preprints and publications.
-All papers are listed reverse chronological order.
+All papers are listed in reverse chronological order.
 nav: true
 nav_order: 1
 ---